stephenhouser/stephenhouser.github.io/_posts/2000s/2009-12-20-cos497-presentations.md

 course: 	cos497
 ---
-[COS497]({{site.baseurl}}/cos497) students presented their final projects at a department sponsored lecture.
+[COS 497]({{site.baseurl}}/cos497) students presented their final projects at a department sponsored lecture.
 Each student presented a short overview of their application and had a few minutes for questions and answers afterwards.

 The recorded presentations are available on [YouTube](http://www.youtube.com/view_play_list?p=4C2F8BB93B97044B).